 At some point, though, I became aware that my extra height and my added strength were no longer envied.
 I started to stoop.
 I chose clothes that draped and flowed, in the catastrophically unsuccessful hope that they would somehow make me look smaller, more fragile.
 I stopped eating in the presence of other people, deluding myself that they would see me as more delicately girl-like.

-A small coterie of girls in secondary school were sporty, an even smaller group of one or two managed to be both sporty and cool.
+A small coterie of girls in secondary school was sporty, an even smaller group of one or two managed to be both sporty and cool.
 A natural lack of aptitude met head-on with a new-found aversion to being thought unfeminine, and I (usually fake) limped through my teenage years with excuses to get out of netball or hockey or cross-country running, lingering, when the notes and the weekly periods didn’t work, on the touchlines hoping not to be noticed.

 By the time I went to University, almost six foot tall, overweight, and trying desperately to be invisible in shapeless clothes and a face hidden by hair, the thought of doing exercise was as likely to occur to me as that of admitting to liking Take That.
 Exercise was for Other People: a strange subset of humans who felt compelled to sweat in public.
 I was too busy perfecting self-effacement through emerging only in darkness and drinking myself into oblivion.

 At some point (after the Guinness and snakebites abated, strangely enough) the weight started to come off.
 I made my peace with being tall.
 I started to eat a bit more normally, but there was always a niggling urge to reduce a bit more, occupy a bit less space.
 I’d make self-deprecating remarks about being in drag if someone complimented me on a special outfit.
-I’d try not to stand next to women who were much smaller, because the niggling sense of ungainliness would linger for hours.
+I’d try not to stand next to women who were much smaller, because the sense of ungainliness would linger for hours.

 I was diagnosed with a joint condition, and a tiny bit of me air-punched (feebly) – I always knew exercise wasn’t for me.
 I wrote myself a note and opted out of PE for good.
 And I made sure that everyone knew I couldn’t lift; couldn’t run; couldn’t do anything particularly physically demanding, despite my size.
 I felt, in a dark, twisted way, that the discomfort and the small degree of enforced weakness bought me back some of the femininity I’d somehow forfeited by being tall and broadly-built.